Optimal Estimation of Shared Singular Subspaces across Multiple Noisy Matrices: Estimation in the Presence of Unshared Singular Vectors

 \begin{theorem} Suppose $Y_i\in \mathbb{R}^{n\times p_i},i=1,2,$ are generated from (\ref{model}), where the noise matrices $Z_i$ are $i.i.d.$ generated from $\mathscr{G}_\tau$.
 Define the parameter space

 where $\Sigma_i$ contains decreasing singular values and $G_1(X)$ is defined in (\ref{G}).
 Denote $\hat{U}_r$ as the Stack-SVD estimator, whose columns are the first $r$ left singular vectors of $Y=(Y_1~Y_2)\in\mathbb{R}^{n\times (p_1+p_2)}$.
 Then Equations (\ref{up1}) and (\ref{up2}) hold with $\mathscr{H}_{r,t}$ replaced by $\mathscr{H}^{(1)}_{r,t}$, and $\hat U_r^{\mathbb{J}}$ replaced by $\hat U_r$.
-If we further assume $r+r_{1*}+r_{2*} \leq \frac{n}{2}$, $r+r_{1*}\leq \frac{p_1}{16}$, $r+r_{2*}\leq \frac{p_2}{16}$, and either $p_1\asymp p_2$ or $\gamma\gtrsim \tau^2(p_1+p_2)$ holds, then the minimax lower bounds (\ref{low1}) and (\ref{low2}) holds, with $\mathscr{H}_{r,t}$ replaced by $\mathscr{H}^{(1)}_{r,t}$. \end{theorem}
+If we further assume $r+r_{1*}+r_{2*} \leq \frac{n}{2}$, $r+r_{1*}\leq \frac{p_1}{16}$, $r+r_{2*}\leq \frac{p_2}{16}$, and either $p_1\asymp p_2$ or $\gamma^2\gtrsim p_1+p_2$ holds, then the minimax lower bounds (\ref{low1}) and (\ref{low2}) holds, with $\mathscr{H}_{r,t}$ replaced by $\mathscr{H}^{(1)}_{r,t}$. \end{theorem}

-Theorem \ref{generalize} indicates that the performance of Stack-SVD is guaranteed and in fact minimax rate-optimal in the presence of weak unshared signals, provided that the shared signals are significantly more prominent than the unshared ones.
+Theorem \ref{generalize} indicates that the performance of top $r$ Stack-SVD is guaranteed and in fact minimax rate-optimal in the presence of weak unshared signals, provided that the shared signals are significantly more prominent than the unshared ones.
 Importantly, for Stack-SVD, the conditions outlined in Theorem \ref{generalize} can be relaxed: we do not need to require that the singular values of $X_1$ and $X_2$, associated to $U_r$, are the largest ones for each matrix.
-By Propositions \ref{vectorrelation} and \ref{generalcainzhang}, it can be seen that, as long as the singular values associated to $U_r$ are the largest ones in the stacked matrix $(X_1~X_2)$ and there is an eigen-gap between the $r$-th and $(r+1)$-th singular values, the Stack-SVD estimator will still lead to consistent estimation.
-Here is an example.
+By Propositions \ref{vectorrelation} and \ref{generalcainzhang}, as long as the singular values associated to $U_r$ are the largest ones in the stacked matrix $(X_1~X_2)$ and there is a sufficient eigen-gap between the $r$-th and $(r+1)$-th singular values, the Stack-SVD estimator will still lead to consistent estimation.